dklyle/k8s-perf-test/README.md

 * CSV is either `true` or `false` indicating to write results to file in csv format or not

 ## data
+If `CSV` was specified as `true` when executing `run-trials.sh`, then `run-trials.sh` will output a set of directories, one for each number of container or pods that was started simultaneously.
+These directories will be named by the nanosecond unix timestamp when they began.
+In each directory there will be one csv file.
 ...